parth5805/Pokemon-Trading-Card-Game/README.md

 - Users can sell their Pokemon cards at a specified price.
 - Includes logic for handling payments and transfers.

+### `Playground.sol`

+- Implements the actual game logic and rules for the Pokemon TCG.
+- Allows players to enter the game, set up their active Pokemon and bench, and start the game.
+- Handles player turns, attacks, and determines the winner based on the game rules.

 ## Usage

 1. Deploy the `pokemon.sol` contract on the Ethereum blockchain.